 We start off by talking about the themes of her work.
 I ask why her art is so dark?
 “I think it’s not the point about being dark, I think the darkness is just the surface of my work, but actually there’s more deep meaning I want to develop, some very detailed things.
-Of course I will always still focus on the brain science.
-And also how the brain is related with religion”.
+Of course, I will always still focus on brain science.
+And also how the brain is related to religion”.

 In fact, one of the diagrams, Zombie Music Box, was actually realised, amid some criticism from various people.
 They questioned the ethics of using dissected frogs legs attached to electrodes, that was then programmed to ‘dance’ using a music box.
 Whatever your thoughts from an ethical point of view, the fact is the idea was highly original and LuYang was eventually able to produce the ideas in her head to real life.

 “Guy Ben-Ary is another artist whose work is very, very fun.
 He used stems cells, the penis skin cell, and transferred it into a stem cell and then changed the stem cell into the brain cell, the neuron cell.
 It’s really like the penis can think.
 He’s doing that kind of work”.
 Some people would say that’s how guys think anyway, I counter, with their penis.
 “He just made a real version”, she muses.